 If you’re like the average homeowner, you’re constantly looking out for ways to save some money.
 From turning off the lights in the rooms you aren’t in to unplugging appliances you aren’t actively using, the opportunities for money saving are abundant.
-However, even if you are doing all of these things, if you aren’t using energy-efficient lighting, you are still missing out on some savings.
+However, even if you are doing all of these things, if you aren’t using energy-efficient lighting, you are still missing out on some savings, and you could still possibly save more by looking into energy quote comparisons from sites similar to electricity club.

 One of the most frequent questions we hear is, “What’s the most energy-efficient light bulb I can use?”
 At Santor Electrical Contractors, we’re here to help you choose the best type of lighting for your Connecticut home, and we want you to be well-informed about the energy efficient options that are out there.
 If you’re wanting to save even more, here’s everything you need to know about energy efficient lighting.